gorarakelyan/metaseq/docs/training.md

 **Bring up Aim for the project**

-To log metaseq training metrics and hparams with Aim, you simply need to pass an extra flag `--aim-repo /path/to/log/dir`.
+To log metaseq training metrics and hparams with Aim pass an extra flag `--aim-repo /path/to/log/dir`.

 Example:
 ```shell